NotePlan/plugins/jgclark.QuickCapture/README.md

 ## History

+### v0.4.2, 5.7.2021
+- add `/qaj` command: Quickly add text to the Journal section of today's daily note

 ### v0.4.0, 15.6.2021
 - `/int`  now uses the `Templates/_configuration` file (described above) to get settings for this command, rather than have to change the plugin script file directly